hpdobrica/digital-garden-public/Docker Bridge Network.md

 ip link add docker0 type bridge
 ```

-Linux Bridge, while acting like a [[Network Switch]] to the [[Network Namespaces]], it acts as an interface to the host.
+Linux Bridge, while acting like a [[Public/Network Switch]] to the [[01 Inbox/Network Namespaces]], it acts as an interface to the host.
 Therefore the interface `docker0` on the host is assigned an IP address.

 ```bash
 ip addr